This Almond Lemon Poke Cake is actually an old recipe that I’ve been wanting to breathe some life into because it absolutely deserves it.

 Instructions

-- In a bowl, whisk together the flour, cornflour, salt and baking powder.
+- In a medium mixing bowl, whisk together the flour, cornflour, baking powder, baking soda and salt to lighten and evenly disperse.
+Set aside.

-- Heat the lemon curd in a saucepan until just a little warm and thinned a little.
-Add the milk and give it a stir.
+- Heat the lemon curd and the remaining tablespoon of lemon juice in a small saucepan until just a little warm and thinned a little.

 - Pour the warmed lemon curd over the top, then spread it out, making sure to nudge it into the holes so it can seep down.